TwinLizzie/NGnoidTV/NGNUITY.md

 Strength and power can take on many forms.
 Beauty is power.
 Money is power.
 Discipline and sickening work ethic is power.
 Physical strength is power.
 The ability to network and make a lot of friends is power.
 Having a sense of humor is power.
 Being able to play a musical instrument is strength and power.
 Being able to organize and mobilize a large mob of ordinary people toward a single goal, is power and strength in numbers.

 My point still stands; Strength is the only thing that matters in this world.
 Everything else, is just a delusion for the Weak.
 In order to free the Slaves, one must become the Master.
 And then it'll be up to you to become the Better Master, or be corrupted by greed.

+The world needs Strongmen; at least, in order to keep the other Strongmen at bay, and for as long as they still exist.

 ### How to contribute